-Both Mr. Holt and Mr. Singleton participate in the Company's annual Executive STIP.
-Participants in the Executive STIP receive payment only if the Company achieves its target EBITDA for the year in question, which is established by the Board of Directors.
+Both Mr. Holt and Mr. Singleton participate in our annual Executive STIP.
+Participants in the Executive STIP receive payment only if we achieve our target EBITDA for the year in question, which is established by the Board of Directors.
 The Executive STIP bonus pool is combined with the bonus pool for the Non-Executive Short-Term Incentive Plan (the "Combined Pool").
-The Company will not fund the Combined Pool and no award will be granted unless the amount to be allocated to the Combined Pool would equal at least 85% of the Combined Pool Maximum (the "Award Threshold"), provided that if the amount allocated to the Combined Pool is less than the Award Threshold, the Board of Directors may in its sole discretion approve and create the Combined Pool under such terms and conditions as the Board of Directors may determine.
-The Compensation Committee establishes the maximum amount that may be allocated to the Combined Pool is then paid to the participants in both the Executive STIP and the Non-Executive Short-Term Incentive Plan on a pro rata basis based on their respective eligibility, and in each case, up to their maximum targeted STIP award.
+We will not fund the Combined Pool and no award will be granted unless the amount to be allocated to the Combined Pool would equal at least 85% of the Combined Pool Maximum (the "Award Threshold"), provided that if the amount allocated to the Combined Pool is less than the Award Threshold, the Board of Directors may in its sole discretion approve and create the Combined Pool under such terms and conditions as the Board of Directors may determine.
+The Compensation Committee establishes the maximum amount that may be allocated to the Combined Pool, and the amount by which the actual EBITDA exceeds the target EBITDA is allocated to the Combined Pool up to the established maximum.
+The amount allocated to the Combined Pool is then paid to the participants in both the Executive STIP and the Non-Executive Short-Term Incentive Plan on a pro rata basis based on their respective eligibility, and in each case, up to their maximum targeted STIP award.
 Mr. Holt's targeted STIP award may not exceed 65% of his base salary.
 Mr. Singleton's award may not exceed 50% of his base salary (up from 40% in 2022).

 Notwithstanding the foregoing, in the event that the actual EBITDA for the year in question after the funding of the maximum amount allocated to the Combined Pool as described in the previous paragraph ("Revised EBITDA") exceeds the target EBITDA, the maximum targeted STIP award for Mr. Holt would increase to 81.25% of his base salary and the maximum targeted STIP award for Mr. Singleton would increase to 62.5% of his base salary.
-In that event, 25% of each dollar by which Revised EBITDA exceeds the budgeted EBITDA is added to the Combined Pool and allocated to the participants in both the Executive STIP and the Non-Executive Short-Term Incentive Plan on a pro rata basis based on their respective eligibility, and in each case, up to their maximum targeted STIP award, as adjusted.
+In that event, 25% of each dollar by which Revised EBITDA exceeds the budgeted EBITDA is added to the Combined Pool and allocated to the participants in both the Executive STIP and the Non-Executive Short-Term Incentive Plan on a pro rata basis based on their respective eligibility, and in each case, up to their maximum targeted STIP award, as adjusted.]